 - WordPress is more vulnerable to hacking than Squarespace.
 It’s up to the individual to implement site security measures.
 Our blogs have been hacked in the past and infected with malicious code… it’s not fun.

-Learn some WordPress security best practices in our post: How to Start a Blog: The Definitive Guide for 2016
+Learn some WordPress security best practices in our post: How to Start a Blog in 10 Easy Steps

 - Squarespace and WordPress both use industry standard SEO practices out of the box.
 Using various tools, services, and plugins, an SEO guru will most likely be happier with the SEO options that WordPress allows.